cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # Authentication

-Clients can authenticate with Cloudant one of two ways: Basic or Cookie.
+Authentication just means verifying the authority of the user to interact with your account.
+There are two ways that clients can authenticate with Cloudant, refered to as Basic and Cookie.

 ## Basic Authentication